Leah Zhang, actress and movement instructor at LSTFI LA, is in a new short film titled ‘Red Ladies’ that is dominating the film festival circuit.

 This summer, The Lee Strasberg Theatre & Film Institute is offering online playwriting workshops for kids and teens!

 Founder of the Chelsea Film Festival and actress Ingrid Jean-Baptiste continues to dedicate her life to empowering women and making the film industry a better place.
-As a multi-talented woman of color, she is an inspiration for women and girls everywhere.

 We at LSTFI are firmly committed to upholding a more supportive, inclusive, and anti-racist environment and offer the following actions as stepping stones toward creating such a space.